-The Fan Oven
+Fan Oven

-Fan ovens circulate hot air continuously, which means faster, more even cooking.
-The recommended cooking temperatures for a fan oven are generally lower than those for a non-fan oven.
+The right-hand oven is a fan oven that circulates hot air continuously, which means faster, more even cooking.

+The recommended cooking temperatures for a fan oven are generally lower than a conventional oven.

-NOTE: Please remember that all cookers vary so temperatures in your new ovens may differ to those in your previous cooker.
+Note: Please remember that all cookers vary so temperatures in your new ovens may differ to those in your previous cooker.